 Pre-Fitting: Trial fitted the headers and they looked awesome...
 Like a pair of gills on something really dangerous.
 However, I did have one non-associated but necessary-to-resolve issue.
 When I fitted the engine, I fitted the nearside engine mounting bolt -thread facing backwards, i.e. the thread being adjacent to the down-pipe.
 But, when the header was in position the surplus thread end was less than a gnat's hair away from the collector down-pipe… Not good.
 Luckily the engine mounting bolt undid easily, and five minutes later the bolt was orientated with the thread facing forward i.e. the hex' nut being adjacent to the down-pipe.
 Now there was plenty of room between the engine mounting bolt and the down-pipe… Phew..! thought I was going to have a major job on there.
 I did consider just sawing a bit off the surplus thread; but with the nyloc being so close to all that heat, I wasn't willing to compromise.

 I marked 1 cm increments from the end of each pipe to provide reference markers as to how far things went in.
 Then I made sure all the pipes fitted together easily on the bench.
-For the rear hanging bracket, I made a ply template because, as I didn't know how things would be hanging, I wanted the luxury to whittle away to get things perfect and not mess up the real rubber bracket.
+For the rear hanging bracket, I made a ply template because, as I didn't know how things would be hanging, and I wanted the luxury of not messing up the proper reinforced rubber bracket.

 Marked-up the pipe insert depths and angles, took them off (yet again,) and cut them to the correct length (trimming the backends.)

-Rear Silencers & Tail Pipes: I dry fitted the back-ends to make sure I got the angles and overhang right, and this was a bit fiddly and I did ensure the tailpipes lined up at the same point below the rear light clusters; and when eyeballing and when walking slowly towards the car along the rear centre-line, I made sure they disappeared from view at the same time and place.
+Rear Silencers & Tail Pipes: I dry fitted the back-ends to make sure I got the angles and overhang right, and this was a bit fiddly but I needed to ensure the tailpipes lined up at the same point below the rear light clusters.
+And also when eyeballing and when walking slowly towards the car along the rear centre-line I made sure they disappeared from view at the same time and place.
 Didn't drill any hanging holes at this stage; just supported the two ends on trolley jacks...
 Time for tea.

 I still haven't decided where to put the reflectors yet.